The Limited Edition Singer 301

 If it has a "Centennial Badge" it can also be called a "Limited Edition "Centennial" Singer 301".

 Instead of a Centennial Badge you may have the Centennial Singercraft Guide #121079!

 They were all issued with the "Green Cover" Instruction Manual!

 Centennial Singercraft Guide

-This is the 1st picture on the Web of a Limited Edition Centennial Singer 301
+This is the 1st pictures on the Web of a Limited Edition "Centennial" Singer 301

 The Backside Celtic Chain Design Decal does not match the Center Paperclip Design Decal

-Motor with Circle-S - I also have Circle-S foot controller - and Green Instruction Manual
+Motor with Circle-S - also have the Circle-S foot controller - and Green Instruction Manual

 Here is my "Limited Edition Singer 301" purchased on 12 December 1951!